Sauti Sol: 2012–2015: Sauti Sol and Live and Die in Afrika

-2018 – present: Afrikan Sauce and Midnight Train
+2018–present: Afrikan Sauce and Midnight Train

 Sauti Sol's fourth studio album Afrikan Sauce was released on 31 January 2019.
 Primarily an Afropop and R&B record, Afrikan Sauce marked a departure from the traditional acoustic sound of their previous albums.
 It features guest appearances from Patoranking, Tiwa Savage, Burna Boy, Vanessa Mdee, Yemi Alade, Khaligraph Jones, Nyashinski, Bebe Cool, Mi Casa, Toofan, Jah Prayzah and C4 Pedro.
 The album comprises 13 tracks and was supported by the previously released singles "Melanin", "Girl Next Door", "Afrikan Star", "Short N Sweet" and "Tujiangalie".
 Sauti Sol described the album as an "art and cultural exchange" project and said it would be released towards the end of 2017.
 They also announced plans to release a new track with a different African artist every month.
 However, this plan did not materialize due to financial constraints.

-Sauti Sol's fifth studio album Midnight Train was released on 5 June 2020.
-The album had songs featuring guest artists from Africa.
-These included "Disco Matanga", featuring Sho Madjozi and "My Everything", featuring India Arie.
-The album's most popular song "Suzanna" was released on 7 February 2020.
-Sauti Sol recorded five different versions of the song before settling on the one they released.
-The accompanying music video for "Suzanna" was shot in Lagos, Nigeria and was directed by Leki Isama.
-However, the lead song for the album is "Midnight Train", which is where the album gets its name from.
-Other songs in the album are Rhumba Japani, Sober, Feel My Love, Insecure, Nenda Lote, Brighter Days, Set Me Free and Wake Up.
+In January 2020, Sauti Sol announced on Twitter they had signed a record deal with Universal Music Africa, a subsidiary of Universal Music Group.
+They also stated they were gearing up to release Midnight Train.
+In an interview with OkayAfrica, Chimano said their record deal with Universal took a long time because they were looking for a tailor-made deal and not just the normal artist contract.
+Midnight Train comprises 13 tracks and features collaborations with India Arie, Soweto Gospel Choir, Sho Madjozi, Black Motion, Mortimer, Bensoul, Nviiri the Storyteller, Okello Max, Xeniah Manasseh, and Nairobi Horns Project.
+The album was initially scheduled for release in March, but its release date was pushed back three times due to the COVID-19 pandemic.
+Otieno told OkayAfrica their personal experiences and what they go through as men and husbands inspired the album's music.
+He also said the songs on the album are relatable and have deeper messages.
+Chimano characterized the album as a collaborative project with songwriters and producers and said it encompasses the best of them.
+Moreover, "The band devoted the whole project to their fans, who have been loyal to them.".
+On the album's cover art, Sauti Sol embraced innovative fashion and style.

+Midnight Train was recorded between Los Angeles, Johannesburg, and Nairobi.
+In an interview with the website Music in Africa, Chimano said that nearly half of the album's songs were written three years prior and were recorded for a different project.
+He also said they recorded 20 songs for the album but chose to use only 13.